 The memorial is dedicated to the contribution of Shaymji Krishna Varma in the cause of India’s freedom struggle and also educate young individuals about the sacrifices made by people in the movement.

 The Rann Utsav is a curious and exciting festival that exhibits the bright wonders of the Kutch.
 Every year, thousands of tourists descend to the place to enjoy the amazing extravaganza and warm hospitality of the people.
 The festival with its fabulous vibrancy and fascinating energy will remain etched in your memory for long.

 Bhuj is an important administrative center of the Kutch and flights from all the major cities of India land here.
 Moreover, there are daily flights from Mumbai to Bhuj as well.
 For reaching Rann Utsav, one can hire, taxi and auto rickshaws from the airport.

 The road to Kutch is full of picturesque and delightful views.
 The city is connected to the neighboring town through highway number 8.
 Moreover, state and private buses are available after specific time intervals.

-Rail journey to Kutch is one of the most convenient, comfortable routes.
+The rail journey to Kutch is one of the most convenient, comfortable routes.
 Trains from all the major cities are connected to Bhuj rail route.
-In addition one can also take a long route and catch Kutch express from Mumbai.
+In addition, one can also take a long route and catch Kutch express from Mumbai.

 Where to Stay